 - 3 approved courses in Latin texts (9 cr total)

-- 3 other approved courses (9 cr total)
+- 1 other approved course (3 cr total)

 - Modern language examination in French or German ( + any other relevant languages)

 - Doctoral comprehensive examinations (3 parts)

 - Dissertation proposal (presented at departmental colloquium)

 Following the modern language exam(s) required for the Ph.D., the doctoral comprehensive exams include a minor field (essay) and a two-part major field (translation and essay).
 Both of these are customized to the student's goals and interests.Learn More